Dissapoint/ISCG5421/Journal/Journal.md

 *However i am having a problems with this and it isnt switching over and i still do not know why*

+# 27/05/2020

+### 30mins

+*I only spent 30minutes on it because i want to work on it a little bit at least everyday*

+*i spent today trying to tackle that stupid problem with it not changing screens, im stumped on how to fix it*

 # 28/05/2020